alex1779/shortcuts-linter-node-js/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-Clone the repository and copy the files on folder "linter_program" on "C:\linter_program" folder on your local directory.
+Clone the repository.
+Copy the files on folder "linter_program" on "C:\linter_program" folder on your local directory.

-Then execute wich command on "linter_keys_registry" folder the menus what you need.
+Install the key what you need to add on the 'right click menu' on "linter_keys_registry" folder the menus what you need.

+For use make sure you're right clicking a file inside the folder of your project!

 ### Key Features <a name="key-features"></a>